soanvig/txsm/README.md

 ## How it compares to xstate

 1. Txsm does not have parallel and history states
-2. Txsm does not have delayed events, timers etc as I consider them a bloat.
+2. Txsm does not have delayed events, timers etc. as I consider them a bloat.
 If needed similar thing can be implemented manually by the user using actions.
 3. Txsm supports awaitable transitions and performs them in a transactional way.
 That means if a command is called, and it results in going through multiple states, if at some point execution fails, it automatically rollbacks to a state from before calling the command.
 It makes it perfect for backend use.
 4. The API is oriented around transitions, not around states.
 Transitions define what is possible, and which states are achievable.
 Calling actions and checking guards is just an addition.
 That leads to machine being much easier to read and reason about.